UniEdit-Flow: Unleashing Inversion and Editing in the Era of Flow Models: Ablation Studies of

-In Fig. \ref{fig:supp_ablation}, we present the ablation studies of our proposed \editing{} with step = 15 for various hyper-parameters.
+Additionally, we present the ablation studies of our proposed \editing{} with step = 15 for various hyper-parameters in Fig. \ref{fig:supp_ablation}.
 The results demonstrate that different hyper-parameters bring rational skews to the trade-off between background preservation and editing effectiveness.
-Nevertheless, our approach improves the overall level of the trade-off, making it effortless to bring benefits for both aspects.
+Nevertheless, our approach improves the overall level of the trade-off, making it effortless to bring benefits to both aspects.